tochman/reQuest_api/README.md

 #### POST my_request/requests

 To create a new request you need to include authentication headers.
-You also need to provide :title=String and :description=String, and nothing else.
+You also need to provide :title=String and :description=String, and may provide category.
+Valid categories are "other", "education", "home", "it", "sport", "vehicles".
+Other is default if none is provided.
-The response will be a 200 with a message and the id of the created resource
+The response will be a 200 with a message and the id of the created resource.

 ```
 { message: 'Your reQuest was successfully created!', id: <resource_id>, karma_points: <users karma_points> }